arsh-aps/arsh-aps/README.md

 ## Issa me 👋
 ### About Me
-I am a 3rd year computer science student with a passion for creating programs that make people's daily lives easier.
+I'm a graduate computer science student with a passion for creating programs that make people's daily lives easier.
 I have experience in various programming languages such as Python, Java, and C.
 ### My Projects
 I am currently working on some exciting projects that I will soon be making public on Github.
 These projects include:

+       📝 A web-based resume editor enhanced by AI.

        🍝 A recipe manager and calorie tracking app.

-       🎮 A connect 4 game with a twist!

 ### Contact Me
 If you would like to connect with me or learn more about my work, please check out my [LinkedIn](https://www.linkedin.com/in/arsh-aps/) profile.